Garrett-Evangelical Theological Seminary logo

 1934

-Chicago Training School merged with Garrett Biblical Institute, forming Garrett Theological Seminary
+Chicago Training School merges with Garrett Biblical Institute, forming Garrett Theological Seminary.

 1974

-Garrett Theological Seminary merged with Evangelical Theological Seminary, forming Garrett-Evangelical Theological Seminary
+Garrett Theological Seminary merges with Evangelical Theological Seminary, forming Garrett-Evangelical Theological Seminary.

 Find Scholarships at Garrett-Evangelical Theological Seminary